bbain123/Chatroom-2.0/README.md

 ## How to use
 1. Run serverchat.py with at least Python3.
 Download python: https://www.python.org/downloads/
 2. Run clientchat.py with arguments "*yourUsrname* chat://localhost:*portNumber*"
+- - replace *portNumber* with the port number the serverchat displays
 > Ex. python3 clientchat.py Brendan chat://localhost:12345

 Note: You may connect up to 20 clients to the server
-To receive messages from other clients, you must be following a topic in their message By default, all clients follow @all and @*yourUsrname*.
+To receive messages from other clients, you must be following a topic in their message
+By default, all clients follow @all and @*yourUsrname*.
 You cannot unfollow these terms.